 Try using these practices (and asking these questions) on an argument that interests you, or one that you are constructing.
 They will help you to gain a deeper, more critical understanding of not only what is argued, but how.

 The following is the thesis of an argument from an article (published on slate.com) titled "Green Day Will Likely Go in the Rock and Roll Hall of Fame Next Year.
 They Deserve It" by Dee Lockett.
 This example is representative of arguments you can find online, and you can use it to practice an analysis:

 Those surprised that Green Day is eligible already - Rock Hall rules state that an artist becomes eligible 25 years after the release of their first record - should check out their first two albums, 1990's 39/Smooth, and 1992's Kerplunk, which are about as good as anything you'll find on Dookie.

-The argument is essentially that Green Day created pop punk, and thereby brought punk to the masses.
-The primary forms of support include commentary and critical analysis of Green Day's albums, quotes from rock critics and industry experts, information about the music history that led up to Green Day, and what the band helped to build.
+The argument is essentially that Green Day created the pop-punk genre, and thereby brought punk to the masses.
+The primary forms of support include commentary and critical analysis of Green Day's albums, quotations from rock critics and industry experts, information about the music history that led up to Green Day, and what the band helped to build.
 These elements balance logos and ethos (i.e., appeals to logic and credibility).
-The article also makes a subtle appeal to pathos, in sentences including, "their fast fame, coupled with Kurt Cobain's 1995 suicide, symbolized a changing of the guard in rock."
+The article also makes a subtle appeal to pathos in sentences such as, "Their fast fame, coupled with Kurt Cobain's 1995 suicide, symbolized a changing of the guard in rock."